heyjames/instactical-sandstorm-server/README.md

 Follow the instructions to install the server and SISSM outlined in the `instructions.txt` file

+Additional information can be found in the [server guide at mod.io](https://insurgencysandstorm.mod.io/guides/server-admin-guide)

 #### Start Server Screen Session
 ```
 ./server <[start|stop|restart|status|update]>